 Information about COVID-19

-Visit Faroe is now appealing to ALL to refrain from travelling to the Faroe Islands in until 13 April at the earliest.
+The Government of the Faroe Islands is now appealing to ALL to refrain from travelling to the Faroe Islands in until 30 June at the earliest.

 If you are in the Faroe Islands and have been in contact with anyone who has been infected by COVID-19, or are feeling the symptoms associated with the disease, please call 1870.
 Do NOT visit the hospital before calling 1870.

 For more information, please visit the Danish Health Authority’s website.

 Respiratory tract infections, like influenza and the new Corona-virus, are often transmitted through handshakes or spread when coughing and sneezing.
 Protect yourself and other people by:

 - Washing your hands frequently and thoroughly.
 Use hand sanitizer when you are unable to wash your hands with soap and water.